ftuyama/duel-links-bot/README.md

 # Duellink-PC-Bot
-Simple bot with GUI using Autoit languange for farming Duellink PC.
+Simple bot with GUI using Autoit languange for farming Duel Link/ Duellink PC Steam.

 **Feature**
   - Gate duel: duel any available legendary duelist in the gate.
 You must set key amount manually